frontenddogma/web-development-glossary/manuscript/f.md

 : A group of named frames which can point to web pages or media.&nbsp;[†](#w-frame)

 Free and Open Source Software
-: Software that can be classified as both free software and open source software.
-That is, anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software.
+: Software that can be classified as both free software and open source software, that is, anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software.
 This is in contrast to proprietary software, where the software is under restrictive copyright licensing and the source code is usually hidden from the users.&nbsp;[†](#w-foss)

 Free Software Foundation
 : A non-profit organization that supports the free software movement and which promotes the universal freedom to study, distribute, create, and modify computer software, with the organization’s preference for software being distributed under copyleft (“share alike”) terms.
 The FSF was founded in 1985 by Richard Stallman.&nbsp;[†](#w-fsf) ℹ︎&nbsp;[fsf.org](https://www.fsf.org/)